mcr/ietf-lamps-rfc7030est-clarifications/rfc7030est-clarify.md

 This document clarifies an existing security mechanism.
 It does not create any new protocol mechanism.

+All security considerations from {{RFC7030}} applies also for the clarifications described in this document.

 # IANA Considerations

 The ASN.1 module in Appendix A of this document makes use of object